lgmf/simple-api/README.md

 # simple-api

- Restful JSON API using neDB and Node.js in <a href="https://lgmf-simple-api.herokuapp.com/v1" target="_blank">HERE</a>
+ Restful JSON API using neDB, Express and Node.js in <a href="https://lgmf-simple-api.herokuapp.com/v1" target="_blank">HERE</a>

 ## setting the API
   ```